 Call for Entries

-Publishers and authors are invited to enter the annual Midwest Book Awards competition sponsored by the Midwest Independent Publishers Association.
+Publishers and authors are invited to enter the 24th Annual Midwest Book Awards competition for excellence in books published in 2013, presented by the Midwest Independent Publishers Association.
 The awards recognize creativity in content and execution, overall book quality, and the book’s unique contribution to its subject area.
-MIPA has sponsored the book awards since 1990.

 AWARDS & BENEFITS